Our Teachers & Staff

 Laura grew up in Windermere and was educated in the independent sector.
 She joined Cumbria Police in 2002 and is currently the Penrith problem solving Sergeant.
 In her role she works closely with the local safeguarding board which lends itself to her position as safeguarding governor.

-Laura has a child at Hunter Hall in year 4.
+Laura has a child at Hunter Hall in Upper school.